Bhuvanadhana/flipkart/README.md

 group by c.customer_name,c.state
 having  sum(s.quantity*s.price_per_unit)> 10000
 ```
---Retrieve the list of all orders that have not yet been shipped.
+5.--Retrieve the list of all orders that have not yet been shipped.
 ```sql
 select
 	sh.order_id,